Maycon1993/Devices-docs/surface/surface-headphones.md

 3. USB-A to USB-C adapter should work for a C-capable source.
 Performance varies based on the quality of the adapter and the cable length.
 4. AptX only works with Surface Headphones 2+ when not using the Surface USB Link.
 5. Microsoft’s Limited Warranty is in addition to your consumer law rights.
 6. USB-A to USB-C adapter should work for a C-capable source.
-Performance varies based on the quality of the adapter and the cable length
+Performance varies based on the quality of the adapter and the cable length.
 7. To pair your replacement Surface USB Link to Surface Headphones 2+, you'll need the Surface App available on devices running Windows 10 or Windows 11.
 Or you can download the [Surface App](https://apps.microsoft.com/store/detail/surface/9WZDNCRFJB8P?hl=) from the Microsoft Store (version 61.5058.139 or later).